koljagralla/turbogate/readme.md

 ### Automatic creation of boilerplate
 Once you have defined the structure of your API in your `turbospec.ts` turbogate will generate boileplate for all endpoints and authorizers.
 You only have to fill in the gaps (lambda business code and data structures).

-### Automatic creation of all required AWS constructs
+### Automatic creation and wiring of all required AWS constructs
 Once you filled the gaps in the boilerplate you are done.
 Everything else is automatically generated and wired up during cdk synth.
 Of cause you can pass in custom configurations for lambdas, lambda integrations, api gateway etc.